Vladimir-csp/uwsm/README.md

 - `loginctl terminate-user ""` (this ends all login sessions and units of current user, good for resetting everything, including runtime units, environments, etc.)
-- `loginctl terminate-sesion "$XDG_SESSION_ID"` (this ends login session that uwsm was launched in, special unit `wayland-session-bindpid@.service` waiting for the former login shell process will exit and bring down graphical session units.
-Empty argument will only work if loginctl is called from within login session scope itself, so variable should be used when calling from graphical session units)
+- `loginctl terminate-session "$XDG_SESSION_ID"` (this ends login session that uwsm was launched in, special unit `wayland-session-bindpid@.service` waiting for the former login shell process will exit and bring down graphical session units.
+Empty argument will only work if `loginctl` is called from within login session scope itself, so variable should be used when calling from graphical session units)
 - `uwsm stop` (brings down graphical session units.
 Login session will end if